MonkoftheFunk/Job-Post/README.md

 - ~Wire up GO server into docker-compose for Trafiek to route to~
   - Trafiek admin is port 8080
   - You can still see Laravel using port 9980 and Go port 9580
+- ~Share Redis user session with GO Job-Post-FE~
+- ~Seamless login~
 - Move Vue files to own repo that both repos can share
 - Locust compare Laravel and GO frontend performance
-- Share Redis user session
-- Seamless login

 - Get Stripe working
 - Get Uploads working